jthero3/OuterParallax-Continued/README.md

 ### Modified for Parallax Continued by jthero3:

-Current Status as of 11/28:
+Current Status as of 2/9:

 * **OPM**
     * All Bodies have been updated to new PC format.
+    * Including full scatter, and terrain support.
     * All Bodies have Ambient Occlusion Support.
-    * No major scatter changes are expected, other than spawning tweaks.
-    * Same for terrain.

 * **MPE**
     * All Bodies have been updated to new PC format.
+    * Including full scatter, and terrain support.
     * All Bodies have Ambient Occlusion Support.
-    * Most Bodies are complete.
-Except for a few issues here and there.
-    * Geito has issues where no scatters spawn in the midle of the body.
-    * Lint-Mikey has similar issues.
-No scatters spawn on the poles.